China halts flights and trains out of Wuhan as WHO extends talks

 Asked about the transport shutdown, he added: "By having a strong action not only will they control the outbreak in their country but they will also minimise the chances of this outbreak spreading internationally."

+Footage on state broadcaster CCTV showed Wuhan medical staff in full-body protective suits, gloves and plastic face visors as they registered patients.

+The patients, wearing normal clothes with face masks, had their temperatures checked as queues snaked out of the consultation room into the corridor.

-Hundreds of people have been infected with the virus in China and 17 have died since the first case was detected in Wuhan on Dec 31 and authorities have already urged visitors to steer clear of the city.
+Hundreds of people have been infected with the virus in China and 17 have died since the first case was detected in Wuhan on Dec 31.

 The coronavirus has caused alarm because of its similarity to SARS (Severe Acute Respiratory Syndrome), which killed nearly 650 people across mainland China and Hong Kong in 2002-2003.